An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: Experimental Results

 \subsubsection{Summarising frame/segment-level personality predictions}

 We then compare the results achieved by the different strategies for summarising frame/segment-level personality predictions for obtaining clip-level personality prediction by: (i) simply averaging frame-level personality predictions as the clip-level personality prediction; and (ii) encoding a spectral representation of frame/segment-level predictions.
 Specifically, we first encode a pair of spectral heatmaps from the five-channel frame/segment-level personality trait predictions.
 Then, we train a regressor that contains seven 1D convolution layers followed by two fully connected layers to predict clip-level personality traits from the produced spectral heatmaps.
-As shown in Table \ref{tb:long-term}, applying spectral representation to encode frame/segment-level personality predictions has consistent advantages over the averaging strategy for summarising clip-level apparent personality predictions, as the performances of all models improved using spectral representation.
-This also indicates that the spectral representation can capture reliable personality-related spatio-temporal cues from frame/segment-level personality predictions.
-The improvements of applying spectral representation for self-reported personality recognition are not as clear as recognising apparent personality traits.
-We assume this is because frame-level predictions of self-reported personality traits are not reliable, and thus it is difficult to capture reliable personality-related spatio-temporal cues from them.
+Table \ref{tb:long-term} demonstrates the superiority of applying SFP to summarise frame/segment-level personality predictions over the other three strategies, as the performances of all models are improved using SFP.
+This also indicates that the spectral representation can effectively capture reliable personality-related spatio-temporal cues from frame/segment-level personality predictions.
+In contrast, the advantages of applying SFP to self-reported personality recognition are less evident.
+We assume this is because the frame-level predictions of self-reported personality traits lack reliability, making it challenging to capture dependable personality-related spatio-temporal cues from them.